 The Spanish tennis player also became the youngest and first teenager to be world No. 1 in the history of the ATP Rankings at the age of 19 years.

-What Alcaraz has already accomplished is extremely impressive, taking into account he still has an entire career ahead of him.
-Apart from winning six ATP titles, he also set incredible records for a player of his age.
+Carlos Alcaraz has won Wimbledon for the second consecutive time, solidifying his position as one of the best tennis players in the world.
+What the Spanish has already accomplished is extremely impressive, taking into account he still has an entire career ahead of him.
+Apart from winning fourteen ATP titles, he also set incredible records for a player of his age.

 Carlos Alcaraz has made fantastic progress in world tennis, proving he might be the superstar who will dominate the sport in the next decades.
 He’s already world No. 1 at 19 years old, now we have to see for how long he’s able to stay at the top.